-If you do not remember a shortcut for the action you want to use, press Ctrl+Shift+A to find any action by name.
+If you do not remember a shortcut for the action you want to use, press Control+Shift+A to find any action by name.

 You can use the same dialog to find classes, files, or symbols.
 For more information, refer to Search for a target by name (Search everywhere).